tawebbcn/bcn-webdev-checklists/mini-projects.md

 - review their idea and sign-off (commitment)
   - give feedback on scope/expectations
   - but allow them to go crazy if that's what they want
+- tell them that they will be presenting it in the auditorium on the following morning

 *NOTE:* consider printing 1 copy of this page per TA to support observations